JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 The `runIdePerformanceTest` task extends the `RunIdeBase` task, so all configuration attributes of `JavaExec` and [`runIde`](#runide-task) tasks can be used in the `runIdePerformanceTest` as well.
 See [`runIde`](#runide-task) task for more details.

-Currently, the task is under adaptation, more documentation will be added in the future.
+Currently, the task is under adaptation; more documentation will be added in the future.

 ### testDataDir
 {id="runideperformancetest-task-testdatadir"}

-Path to directory with test projects and `.ijperf` files.
+Path to directory with test projects and <path>.ijperf</path> files.

 {style="narrow"}
 Type